UAlbertaALTLab/morphodict/docs/dictionary-data.md

     source. `sources` is an array because multiple distinct sources may give the same, or essentially the same, definition for a word.

-    The optional `core_definition` field may specify a definition to use for auto-translation.
+    The optional `coreDefinition` field may specify a definition to use for auto-translation.
 For example, if an entry for ‘shoe’ has lots of details and notes, but when auto-translated into first person possessive it should simply become ‘my shoe’, you can specify the core definition as `shoe`.

-    The optional `semantic_definition` field may specify a definition to use instead of the main definition text when computing definition vectors for semantic search.
+    The optional `semanticDefinition` field may specify a definition to use instead of the main definition text when computing definition vectors for semantic search.
 This is related to the concept of the core definition, but may add additional relevant keywords, while leaving out